equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	        In this case the historical values are based on the simulated values from the refcase, this is mostly relevant when a you want compare with another case which serves as 'the truth'.

-	SCHEDULE
-	        Load historical values from the WCONHIST and WCONINJE keywords in the Schedule file.

 	When setting HISTORY_SOURCE to either REFCASE_SIMULATED or REFCASE_HISTORY you
 	must also set the REFCASE variable to point to the ECLIPSE data file in an